AccountEdge and 64-Bit

 As noted by macosrumors.com: “As with all new betas, you're not going to want to install macOS Catalina on a primary machine as it is early release software and could have major bugs.”

 Please be aware that this new version of the operating system only supports 64-bit applications, and that AccountEdge is currently a 32-bit application.
 Therefore, AccountEdge will not work on Apple’s 64-bit macOS.
+We recommend that you do not upgrade your Mac to Catalina if you plan to use AccountEdge until we've announced our compatibility.

 Again, if you install the beta version of the new macOS 10.15, AccountEdge will not be able to run.
 If you’re intending to run AccountEdge on your Mac, do not install the public or developer preview/betas of the new 64-bit operating system.